Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 Running an ``Analysis``
 ^^^^^^^^^^^^^^^^^^^^^^^

-In **OSEkit**, **Analyses** are run with the :meth:`OSmOSE.public_api.dataset.Dataset.run_analysis` method to process and export spectrogram images, spectrum matrices and audio files from original audio files.
+In **OSEkit**, **Analyses** are run with the :meth:`osekit.public_api.dataset.Dataset.run_analysis` method to process and export spectrogram images, spectrum matrices and audio files from original audio files.

 .. note::

     **OSEkit** makes it easy to **reshape** the original audio: it is not bound to the original files, and can freely be reshaped in audio data of **any duration and sample rate**.

-The analysis parameters are described by a :class:`OSmOSE.public_api.analysis.Analysis` instance passed as a parameter to this method.
+The analysis parameters are described by a :class:`osekit.public_api.analysis.Analysis` instance passed as a parameter to this method.

 Analysis Type
 """""""""""""

-The ``analysis_type`` parameter passed to the initializer is a :class:`OSmOSE.public_api.analysis.AnalysisType` instance that defines the analysis output(s):
+The ``analysis_type`` parameter passed to the initializer is a :class:`osekit.public_api.analysis.AnalysisType` instance that defines the analysis output(s):

 .. list-table:: Analysis Types
    :widths: 40 60